Meditations: Ancient

-The early history of the Meditations is unknown, and its earliest clear mention by another writer dates from the early 10th century.
+The early history of the Meditations is unknown, and its earliest clear mention by another writer dates from around 907 AD.
 The historian Herodian, writing in the mid-3rd century, makes mention of Marcus' literary legacy, saying "He was concerned with all aspects of excellence, and in his love of ancient literature he was second to no man, Roman or Greek; this is evident from all his sayings and writings which have come down to us", a passage which may refer to the Meditations.
 The Historia Augustas biography of Avidius Cassius, thought to have been written in the 4th century, records that before Marcus set out on the Marcomannic Wars, he was asked to publish his Precepts of Philosophy in case something should befall him, but he instead "for three days discussed the books of his Exhortations one after the other".
-A doubtful mention is made by the orator Themistius in about 364 C.E.
+A doubtful mention is made by the orator Themistius in about 364 AD.
 In an address to the emperor Valens, On Brotherly Love, he says: "You do not need the exhortations (παραγγέλματα) of Marcus."
 Another possible reference, in the Greek Anthology, is an epigram dedicated to "the Book of Marcus," which has been attributed to the 7th century Byzantine scholar Theophylact Simocatta.